VladaAlek/pp-commerce-261124/README.md

 - [Individual Course - Structure](docs/images/navigation/navigation%20to%20individual%20course%20structure%20page.png);
 - [Individual Course - Content](docs/images/navigation/);

 ## Superuser's features

 - Superuser can enter the **admin page**.
 There, it can monitor or adjust the 1. user's status, 2. content of the courses, 3. payment/ordering proccess.
 The CRUD operations are present.
-- Superuser has access to the **product form** in which it can execute CRUD operations
+- Superuser has access to the **product form** in which it can execute CRUD operations.

 ### Authentication
 - django-allauth==0.54.0